Gary Moore: Skid Row

-After moving to Dublin, Moore joined Irish blues rock band Skid Row.
-At the time, the group were fronted by vocalist Phil Lynott.
-He and Moore soon became friends, and they shared a bedsit in Ballsbridge.
+After moving to Dublin, Robert William Gary Moore joined Irish blues rock band Skid Row.
+At the time, the group was fronted by vocalist Phil Lynott.
+He and Moore soon became friends and shared a bedsit in Ballsbridge, a neighborhood in the southern part of Dublin.
 However, after a medical leave of absence, Lynott was asked to leave Skid Row by the band's bassist Brush Shiels, who had taken over lead vocal duties.
-In 1970, Skid Row signed a recording contract with CBS, and released their debut album Skid, which reached number 30 on the UK Albums Chart.
-After the album 34 Hours in 1971, and tours supporting The Allman Brothers Band and Mountain amongst others, Moore decided to leave the band.
-Moore had become frustrated by Skid Row's "limitations", opting to start a solo career.
-In retrospect, Moore stated: "Skid Row was a laugh but I don't have really fond memories of it, because at the time I was very mixed up about what I was doing."
+In 1970, Skid Row signed a recording contract with CBS Records International and released their debut album Skid, which reached number 30 on the UK Albums Chart.
+After the album 34 Hours in 1971 and tours supporting The Allman Brothers Band and Mountain amongst others, Moore decided to leave the band.
+He had become frustrated by Skid Row's "limitations" and opted to start a solo career.
+In retrospect Moore commented, "Skid Row was a laugh but I don't have really fond memories of it, because at the time I was very mixed up about what I was doing."
 Sebastian Bach, former frontman of the American heavy metal band Skid Row, claimed that Moore sold them the rights to the name in 1987 for a reported $35,000.
-Brush Shiels contested the story in 2012, claiming he still owns the rights.
-Rachel Bolan of the American Skid Row also refuted the story in 2019, stating: "There was never any money exchange.
+Shiels contested the story in 2012 claiming he still owns the rights.
+Rachel Bolan of the American Skid Row also refuted the story in 2019 saying, "There was never any money exchange.
 Snake and I went and trademarked the name, and there was no problem."